 - Google Cloud IoT: A suite of tools that provides real-time monitoring and analytics of IoT data.

 IoT Monitoring Tools

 Hardware updates can easily cause IoT devices to have varying degrees of problems.
-At the same time, IoT monitoring tools provide the perfect solution to this challenge.
+At the same time, IoT based monitoring tools provide the perfect solution to this challenge.
 IoT monitoring software bridges sluggish devices such as transportation, power, and cooling.
 The tool also helps in bridging the gap between manufacturing hardware.
-IoT monitoring tools also give companies greater insight into such equipment.
+IoT based monitoring tools also give companies greater insight into such equipment.
 Companies can understand critical information.
 Such as device temperature, location, and even which components are failing.

 Some of the more common IoT monitoring tools:

 - Skypark: A monitoring solution that can handle a wide range of data from IoT devices.
 It allows integration with any Java-enabled device.
 It allows you to keep track of a wide range of devices.
 It is suitable for businesses of all sizes.

 - Senseye PdM – An IoT monitoring tool for factory floor equipment focused on IoT-driven manufacturing.
 It provides an effective IoT solution for industrial IoT based monitoring and management suites.
 It is suitable for factories with a large number of IoT devices.

 - Datadog IoT Monitoring – An Industrial IoT monitoring and management platform.
 It is specially designed for the transportation and logistics industry.
 It provides data aggregation with maps and location-based data.
 It is suitable for large enterprises that are focused on monitoring logistics networks.